 Trinidad & Tobago: Carnival Revelers.
 Photo Credit: © Trinidad & Tobago Tourism

-NOTE: If you’d like to learn more about the history of Caribbean region, I’d recommend the books below, all of which I have in my library:
+NOTE: If you’d like to learn more facts about the Caribbean region, I’d recommend the books below, all of which I have in my library:

 * The Sugar Barons: Family, Corruption, Empire & War by Matthew Parker